ArchticTech/TorontoCondomania/README.md

 - Improved the property form for user convenience.
 - Efficiently reverted prior commits related to images and properties.

+**In Next JS Client Side Application**
+- Advanced Search on the Home Page commenced.
+- Floor plan added, and associated bugs resolved.
+- Added 'env' to git ignore.
+- Merged changes from the 'masam' branch.
+- Implemented changes in 'env' settings.
+- Adjusted 'gitignore' file.
+- Integrated floor plans into the Single Property Page.
+- Added floor plans to the Single Property View Page.

+## Monday, October 02:

+**In Next JS Client Side Application**
+- Successfully completed the development of the Advanced Search functionality, enhancing the user's ability to find specific properties.

 ## Tuesday, October 03:

 **In Laravel Admin and APIs:**